Carrots & Cookies

 Best Banana Strawberry Peanut Butter Smoothie

-Don't forget to snap a pic of their delicious smoothie bowl with all of their favorite toppings and tag @carrots.and.cookies on Instagram so I can see it.
+Don't forget to tag me @carrots.and.cookies on Instagram when you make this blue smoothie bowl so I can see it.
 Enjoy!

 📖 Recipe